infernocadet/data2002/week-09/two_factor_anova.md

     <img src="https://github.com/infernocadet/data2002/blob/main/graphics/poi.png" width="auto" height="auto">
 </p>

-we plot the data and we want to get the interaction between each poison and antidode using the interaction() function - which is the same thing as grouping by antidote
+we plot the data and we want to get the interaction between each poison and antidote using the interaction() function - which is the same thing as grouping by antidote

 ## paper planes